-Magic Words Ceremony This is a ceremony from an old roundtable handout.
-It would fit with the Abracadabra program theme for Cub Scouts or for Cub Scouts working on the Good Manners Belt Loop and Pin.
+This is a ceremony from an old roundtable handout.
+It would fit with any meeting where Cub Scouts working on improving their manners or are learning that words matter.
 Use it as a closing ceremony.